Chunar Fort

 The Chunar Fort (also known as Chandrakanta Chunargarh and Charanadri) is located in Mirzapur district of Uttar Pradesh, in India.
-The fort and Chunar town, near Mirzapur city, situated below the fort, are two historic places with common history and legends.
-It is located 34 km northwest of Mirzapur.
+The fort and Chunar town, near Mirzapur city, are two historic places with common history and legends.
+The fort is located 34 km northeast of Mirzapur.
 The southeastern part of the fort is on the rocky bank of the Ganges River.
-The fort's history spans from 56 BC, Sher Shah Suri's (1532) rule, the Mughal Empire rule (Humayun, Akbar and many others including Nawab of Awadh) up to 1740, late Kashi Naresh Maharaja Balwant Singh had conquered it from nawab of awadh in 1740 and kept under his control till 1768 as British military officer Hector Munro had taken over it from Kashi Naresh and used it as a military base.
-Kashi Naresh Maharaja Chet Singh had again gain control on this fort till 1781.
-Lastly, the British Raj occupied the fort till 1947 when India gained independence.
+The fort's history can be traced back to 56 BC.
+Control of the fort was sought by numerous rulers and empires, including Sher Shah Suri, the Mughal Empire, the Nawab of Awadh, and the East India Company.
+The fort returned to Indian control in 1947 when India gained independence.
 Chunar railway station is on the Mughalsarai–Kanpur section of Howrah–Delhi main line.

 Geography

 Chunar Fort is approached by road from Mirzapur over a distance of 20 mi and along the Ganges River by river craft, a 30 mi journey.
 Calcutta is 437 mi away and is 14 mi south west of Varanasi.
 The structure is located in the Mirzapur district, 14 mi south west of Varanasi, and lies between Varanasi and Mirzapur.
 The town of the same name is part of the fort's administration.